-Now I’ve already booked my friend in to install a new combi boiler in the outhouse (which I will be converting into a proper part of the house) on day 1, which means day 1 I will be removing the wall between the kitchen and dining room and also start removing the horrendously sized fireplace/chimney and backboiler (thanks to the guide on here), and this will of corse as a knock on effect start my work on renovating and revamping the rooms.
+Now I’ve already booked my friend in to install a new combi boiler in the outhouse (which I will be converting into a proper part of the house) on day 1.
+Which means, on day 1, I will be removing the wall between the kitchen and dining room and will also start removing the horrendously sized fireplace, chimney and back-boiler (thanks to the guide on here), and this will of course have a knock on effect with the start my work on renovating and revamping the other rooms.

 Now, on to my questions!

 I’ve read Ed’s post a number of times and also found his original thread on another forum asking all sorts of questions around the most suitable insulation to use etc. A lot of what I have read still went WWAAAYYY over my head, however as part of this project I will be re insulating the entire house (as well as some soundproofing of the party wall).
 Now in his original forum post I read a lot of questions around condensation and the possible need for vapour barriers etc, reading his actual work thread though I cannot see this mentioned anywhere and whether or not he had to use one in the end.
 So, assuming I insulate the external walls in a very similar way to Ed (ie using PIR board but then probably a top layer of rockwool or fibreglass type), is someone able to tell me whether I not I will or will not need a vapour barrier??